 - .15 .15 or "15" refers to the displacement of the engine.
 The TRX 2.5 Racing Engine is .15 cubic inches or 2.5 cubic centimeters (cc).
-The name "TRX 2.5" is derived from the cc measurement. - .20 .20 or "20" refers to the size of the engine.
-The TRX 3.3 is .20 cubic inches or 3.3 cubic centimeters (cc).
-The name "TRX 3.3" is derived from the cc measurement. - ABC Abbreviation for aluminum, brass, and chrome.
+The name "TRX 2.5" is derived from the cc measurement. - ABC Abbreviation for aluminum, brass, and chrome.
 Refers to engine construction that consists of an aluminum piston that slides in a chrome-plated brass sleeve.
-The TRX 3.3 uses ABC construction. - Air filter The air filter sits atop the carburetor and prevents harmful dust and dirt from entering the engine.
-Dirt ingestion is the number one cause of premature engine failure so the engine should never be run without the air filter in place. - BDC Bottom dead center.
+The TRX 2.5 uses ABC construction. - Air filter The air filter sits atop the carburetor and prevents harmful dust and dirt from entering the engine.
+Dirt ingestion is the number one cause of premature engine failure, so the engine should never be run without the air filter in place. - BDC Bottom dead center.
 The bottom-most position of the engine piston stroke. - Break-in Break-in is the procedure for running a brand new engine according to specific instructions.
 This correctly prepares the engine for normal running.
 The break-in procedure can be different for different makes of engines.
 Follow the Traxxas directions for break-in exactly. - Carb Abbreviation for carburetor. - Carburetor The carburetor atomizes (mixes) the fuel with the air so that the engine can burn it.
 There are two types of carburetors; slide carbs and barrel carbs.
-The TRX 3.3 uses the superior slide carburetor design. - Clean-out Cleaning-out is a condition that occurs when the engine is accelerating and the fuel mixture becomes sufficiently lean to allow the engine to continue into its upper rpm power band.
+The TRX 2.5 uses the superior slide carburetor design. - Clean-out Cleaning-out is a condition that occurs when the engine is accelerating and the fuel mixture becomes sufficiently lean to allow the engine to continue into its upper RPM power band.
 It is usually characterized by a noticeable decrease in blue exhaust smoke and a dramatic increase in engine speed. - Combustion chamber The combustion chamber is machined into the bottom of the cylinder head.
 This is where the glow plug ignites the fuel.
 The shape of the combustion chamber is designed to promote more efficient burning of the fuel. - Connecting rod The connecting rod transfers the piston motion to the crankshaft.
-The TRX 3.3 Racing Engine uses a "knife-edged" connecting rod.
+The TRX 2.5 Racing Engine uses a "knife-edged" connecting rod.
 The aerodynamic, sharpened edges allow it to "slice" through the pressurized air/fuel mixture inside the crankcase. - Crankcase The engine's "body" that contains all of the running mechanical components.